-“When you look at any other fatal illness – whether it be cancer, HIV, or etc. – people do everything they can to stop it; with addiction, we don’t.
-We just kick the can down the street, thinking that it’s a moral dilemma, that their willpower will just kick in and they’ll just stop.
-I was just talking with my wife recently and her mother has [colon] cancer, it is in the stage where you have a 14% of survival (5 years out), and there was no question that we could get her help.
+“When you look at any other fatal illness – whether it be cancer, HIV, etc. – people do everything they can to stop it; with addiction, we don’t.
+We just kick the can down the street, thinking that it’s a moral dilemma, that their willpower will kick in, and they’ll just stop.
+I was just talking with my wife recently, and her mother has [colon] cancer; it is in the stage where you have a 14% of survival (5 years out), and there was no question that we could get her help.

 The second she resisted, the family pushed back and said, why wouldn’t we take the chance?
 That’s a 14% chance of success, and the success rates of recovery from addiction are far higher than 14% (with proper treatment), and the outcome of interventions are even higher than that.
 We kick the can down the road and put it off until later with addiction, but with cancer and a 14% chance, we grasp at the hope for a slim chance.”